 The store quickly gathered a following.
 Many showed interest and in a small time frame, I had many commissions to work on and create.

 Playing around with composition was gratifying, but I quickly grew bored of the flat circle/teardrop bases.
 That led me to work on larger pieces, exploring the creation of different crown and brim forms.
 So here I am today, still imagining and creating.

 Dominique de Merteuil: What’s involved in the creative process of making a hat?

-Dominique de Merteuil: Could you advice what type of hat would be suitable for someone with round, oval or square face shape?
+Dominique de Merteuil: Could you advise what type of hat would be suitable for someone with a round, oval or square face shape?

 Dominique de Merteuil: What inspired you to start making hats based on 1940s designs?

-Dominique de Merteuil: What would your advise be for a first time hat buyer?
+Dominique de Merteuil: What would your advice be for a first-time hat buyer?
 What mistakes to avoid when buying a hat?